MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## Overview

 Fraud Protection [Rules](rules.md) enable you to write business logic for automated decision making.
 Rules are made up of [conditions]( rules.md#conditions) and [clauses](rules.md#clauses).
-Clauses are written in a rich and expressive language that enables you to customize the logic required to meet your unique business needs.
+Conditions and clauses are written in a rich and expressive language that enables you to customize the logic required to meet your unique business needs.

 Fraud Protection language has significant overlap with C# and SQL.
-The **RETURN** and **WHERE** keywords define the clause and the *@field* syntax is used to extract fields from the payload.
+The **RETURN** and **WHERE** keywords define the clause, and the *@field* syntax is used to extract fields from the payload.
 Most C# comparison and arithmetic operators are also available.

-Review the [language reference](fpl-lang-ref.md#language-reference) for a complete list of available operators.
+For a complete list of available operators, review the [language reference](fpl-lang-ref.md#language-reference).

 ## Quick start guide